New to Freelance Writing? 10 Ways to Make Money as a Beginner

 Some content sites are better than others, in terms of pay rate and quality of assignments.
 I really enjoyed working for Crowdsource, so take that recommendation as a jumping-off point.
-Content sites can be good freelance writing jobs for beginners, but you’ll likely want to move on to better-paying opportunities once you’ve strengthened your skills.
+Content sites can offer good freelance writing jobs for beginners, but you’ll likely want to move on to better-paying opportunities once you’ve strengthened your skills.

 7. Become a Copywriter

 Once you learn how to write clean copy for content sites, becoming a copywriter is a logical next step – and, in fact, it was one of the next steps I took after writing for content sites for about a year.

 You don’t need to wait a year to get started as a copywriter, though; you can look for copy sites like Get a Copywriter and start applying for jobs.
 Then have fun writing everything from product copy to press releases!